a11yproject/a11yproject.com/_posts/2015-05-29-getting-started-with-nvda.md

 ---
 layout: post
-title: Getting Started with NVDA
+title: "Getting Started with NVDA"
-description: A quick overview of navigating a webpage using the NVDA screen reader
+description: "A quick overview of navigating a webpage using the NVDA screen reader."
 author: scott_vinkle
 published: true
 categories: